-Make sure IMail users were created in the IMail user database:
+Make sure IMail users are created in the IMail user database:

-1 With the primary mail domain (host) selected, as described in the Confirming Your IMail Server Installation (see page 21), click User Administration in the left navigation bar.
+1 With the primary mail domain (host) selected, as described in the Confirming Your IMail Server Installation (on page 30), click User Administration in the left navigation bar.
 The User Administration page opens.

-If you only have a root user, perform the following steps to add a test user:
+If you only have a root user, perform the following steps to add a new test user: